andyhorn/flutter_resizable_container/README.md

 )
 ```

-In the example above, any children (more on this in the [ResizableChild](#resizable-child) section) will take up the maximum available height while being allowed to flex their width by dragging a divider or updating their ratios via the controller (see below).
+In the example above, any children (more on this in the [ResizableChild](#resizable-child) section) will take up the maximum available height while being allowed to adjust their widths.

 ### ResizableController